 A study of current programming languages and techniques and their use in practical applications.
-Emphasis will be placed on the development of a high degree of proficiency in C++.
-This course stresses basic C++ concepts including data types, conditional and looping mechanisms, functions, arrays, structures, pointers, bit handling, and file I/O. The rudiments of C++ are introduced, particularly class construction.
-This course assumes some programming background.
+Emphasis will be placed on the development of a high degree of proficiency in programming.
+This course stresses basic programming concepts including data types, conditional and looping mechanisms, functions, arrays, structures, pointers, bit handling, and file I/O. The rudiments of programming are introduced, particularly class construction.

-INTRODUCTION TO OPERATING SYSTEMS
+OPERATING SYSTEMS I